-Butane Hash Oil (BHO): What Is It, How Is It Made, & More
+Butane Hash Oil (BHO): What It Is, How It’s Made, Safety & FAQs

 If you’re a cannabis concentrate enthusiast, you’ve likely heard the term “butane hash oil” or “BHO.”
 However, you can’t walk into a dispensary and purchase BHO…why is that?
 In this guide, we’ll answer your questions about BHO, including: